pendyalasyam/systemdesign/README.md

 * one malicious user can impersonate another website just by changing one or two letters and registering to DNS.
 When users reach to this malicious website because of some small typo, this malicious site can do bad things like credentials stealing/presenting users with incorrect information, etc., In such cases, what can legitimate business owner do?
 No one to reach out right?

 So, in order to prevent these kind of scenarios, DNS delegated domain registartion work to registars and registars do the KYC properly and when things go wrong like above case they will involve into the issue and resolve the conflicts.
 Registars follow strict privacy rules as well and so they dont share information they collected during KYC until it is very necessary and required by law.
 For example, in JioHotstar case we still dont know who is that Delhi boy.

+# What are the problems with above simple Clinets <-> Server architecture ?
+1. Single Point Of Failure: